Christine Fan

-Christine Fan (born March 18, 1976), better known by her stage name FanFan or her Chinese name Fan Wei-chi, is a Taiwanese singer-songwriter, TV presenter, record producer, actress, author and philanthropist.
-She sings mostly in Mandarin, but has also recorded in English.
-A popular singer, she has 3 million followers on Facebook and over 47 million fans on the Chinese portal Sina Weibo.
-She speaks Mandarin fluently and has some working knowledge of English.
+Christine Fan Wei-chi (范瑋琪 (Fàn Wěiqí)), also known by her nickname FanFan, is an American singer and TV host based in Taiwan.

-Early life
+Early life and education

-Fan was born in Ohio on 18 March 1976.
-She is the elder of two children and has a younger brother.

-Biography

-Fan was born in Ohio.
-She studied at Pomona College but transferred in her second year to Harvard Extension School, a distance-education branch of Harvard University.
+FanFan is the elder of two children and has a younger brother.
+She attended Pomona College, and then transferred in her second year to Harvard Extension School, a distance-education branch of Harvard University.
 She subsequently dropped out to pursue her musical career.

+Career

-She hosted the variety show, Bang Bang Tang (模范棒棒堂) on Channel [V] in Taiwan and has also starred in various commercials.
-On 1 November 2008, she held her first ticketed concert in Taipei.
-She later held concerts in Taichung, Hong Kong, Beijing and other Chinese cities.
+FanFan hosted the variety show Bang Bang Tang (模范棒棒堂) on Channel [V] in Taiwan and has also starred in various commercials.
+On November 1, 2008, she held her first ticketed concert in Taipei.
+She later held concerts in Hong Kong and in the Chinese cities of Taichung and Beijing.
 She was also the special guest in JJ Lin's concert in Singapore.

-She has composed and written lyrics for herself as well as other artists, including Claire Kuo, Angela Chang, Freya Lim, and the girl group Hey Girl.
+FanFan has composed and written lyrics for herself as well as other artists, including Claire Kuo, Angela Chang, Freya Lim, and the girl group Hey Girl.
 In 2015, she and Blackie Chen founded a talent agent company and signed Kimberley Chen, and she became her mentor, talent agent and record producer while she was pregnant with twin boys.

 Personal life

-In 2003, because of the pressure of her sudden change in career path suggested by her record company to let her become an actress, she suffered severe depression and mild anorexia.
+In 2003, because of the pressure of her sudden change in career path suggested by her record company to let her become an actress, FanFan suffered major depressive disorder and mild anorexia.
 She eventually recovered through her religion and with support from friends.
 A week after receiving the diagnosis, her doctor committed suicide.

-She dated basketball-player-turned-entertainer Blackie Chen for ten years before he proposed on February 17, 2010 during a National Basketball Association game between the New Jersey Nets and the Miami Heat in Izod Center.
-(They had courtside seats cheering for Chen's friend, Nets player Yi Jianlian.
+FanFan dated basketball player turned entertainer Blackie Chen for ten years before he proposed on February 17, 2010, during a game between the New Jersey Nets and the Miami Heat at Meadowlands Arena.
+They had courtside seats cheering for Chen's friend, Nets player Yi Jianlian.
 She also sang "The Star-Spangled Banner" for the Nets home game against the Memphis Grizzlies on February 21, 2010.)
-Both Christians, they married on May 7, 2011 in a church in Taipei.
+Both Christians, they married on May 7, 2011, at a church in Taipei.
 Their twin sons were born on January 15, 2015.
 The couple is active in charity work, most notably co-founding the Love Life campaign.